holland01/assessment-image-library/README.md

 these images display the same content.
 The key difference is that the png variant is black and white, while the jpg is obviously colored.

-Here's two screenshots depicting what the user would see if they ran it:
+Here's two screenshots depicting what the user would see if they ran the demo:

 ![Float]
 (http://i.imgur.com/8A5s9bH.png)